Lumen September 2022

 Attitude to tax planning and risk management

 The day to day tax affairs of Lumen UK are managed by the UK tax team who collaborate closely with other parts of the business to provide timely advice and guidance to ensure compliance with applicable UK tax laws, regulations and best practice.
+The increasing complexity and uncertainty of tax systems requires us to have mechanisms in place that ensure that policies and regulations are adhered to.
+It is our primary objective to act in accordance with tax laws.
 Lumen UK does not engage in artificial tax planning.
 Any tax planning or structuring undertaken by Lumen UK will be aligned with our commercial, economic and reputational goals.

 Lumen UK actively seeks to identify, evaluate, monitor and manage risks to ensure we remain in line with our objective of tax compliance, as set out above and also in line with the various reporting requirements, standards and guidelines such as IFRS, US GAAP and OECD.